 How is surrogacy in Argentina?

 In Argentina there is no law that specifically regulates surrogacy, neither is there a law that prohibits it.
-In Argentina the new civil code that was put in effect as of August 2015 eliminated the regulations that took into account surrogacy.
-It is up to the judges in each individual case to make a decision on what the outcome will be for each surrogacy case that takes place in Argentina, as well as for the child's best interest.
+It is up to the judges in each individual case to make a decision on surrogacy cases that takes place in Argentina, as well as for the child's best interest.

 The Inter American Court, in the decision of "Artavia Murillo y otros vs. Costa Rica (Fecundacion In vitro)" of december 2012, The court stated that through the methods of assisted reproduction (not excluding surrogacy) more than 5,000,000 children live to this day that would not without these techniques.
 It referred to the embryo as property and not a person.
 The decision "Mennesson Labassee v.
 France TEDH 2014 reminds us that the right to self-identity forms an integral part of the notion of a private life, and that there is a direct relation between private life of the child born through surrogacy and the legal decision of the filiation.
 The existing relationship between the child born through surrogacy and the intended parents constitutes a family bond in the interest of the child.

 Whether it is a single woman or man, heterosexual couples, or homosexual couples they have the inalienable rights of having a child and expanding their family.
 Science advances faster than the laws and we must accommodate to the reality of today’s actual needs.